MTR Metro Cammell EMU (DC): Refurbishment

+Plaque inside a Disneyland Resort line train commemorating the United Goninan refurbishment.

 The whole fleet was refurbished within a period of six years between 1996-2001.
-These included the redesigning of the train’s front which originally featured a red stripe and a white head.
+These included the redesigning of the trains' fronts which originally featured a red stripe and a white head.
 The refurbished front has a silver and black coating with new electronic destination and train running number displays.
 The interior changes include the replacement of lighting and seats, along with installation of new dot-matrix display showing news and weather information, and flashing system maps indicating the station and line that the train is running on.
 The old black ball-shaped strap hangers were replaced with new red handles.
 The grab poles are now marked with red in the middle.
 Some other changes included altering the fibreglass facade on the exterior ends to modernise their appearance, as well as the installation of the advanced digital voice announcement (DVA) and passenger information systems.
-United Goninan was subsequently awarded a contract to maintain the MTR rolling stock.
+United Goninan (now UGL) was subsequently awarded a contract to maintain the MTR rolling stock.
 Some of these new features were not integrated into the M-Trains until late 2001.